esimov/dithergo/README.md

            (1/48)

 where `X` represent the current pixel processed.
 The fraction at the bottom represents the divisor for the error.
-Above is the  the `Floyd-Steinberg` dithering algorithm.
-Transposed in Golang code:
+Above is the  the `Floyd-Steinberg` dithering algorithm, which is transposed in Go like this:

 ```go
 ditherers = []dither.Dither{